This One Starts in the Dark

 Shadow Revelation and Stabilization

-This combination is for Seekers who are ready to confront buried truths, trauma, or difficult realizations head-on, needing both protection and intuitive access.
+This combination is for Seekers who are ready to confront buried truths, difficult realizations, or hidden patterns while still needing protection, steadiness, and intuitive access.

 one polished, wavy black rock called obsidian with some sharp looking edges.